 X Logo

-INTER & CO PAYMENTS, INC., doing business as inter&co (“Inter&Co”), is a financial technology company, a registered money services business (MSB) and a licensed money transmitter, not a bank (NMLS ID #907330).
+INTER & CO PAYMENTS, INC., doing business as Inter (“Inter”), is a financial technology company, a registered money services business (MSB) and a licensed money transmitter, not a bank (NMLS ID #907330).
 Massachusetts Foreign Transmittal Agency (License #FT114374-100).
 Rhode Island Currency Transmitter (License # 20203960CT).
 Click here to access our NMLS licenses.

 Banking services are provided by Community Federal Savings Bank (“CFSB”), Member FDIC and deposits are held by CFSB and Wells Fargo Bank, Members FDIC.
-Inter&Co is not a depository institution, and your deposits are not eligible for FDIC insurance.
+Inter is not a depository institution, deposits held at CFSB and Wells Fargo are not eligible for FDIC insurance.

-For more information regarding your Inter&Co Account, view the Inter&Co Account Agreement at https://us.inter.co/compliance?interandco-account-agreement
+For more information regarding your Inter Account, view the Inter Account Agreement at https://us.inter.co/compliance?interandco-account-agreement .

-To provide you with the Inter&Co Account, we share your information with CFSB.
-View the CFSB Privacy Notice at https://www.cfsb.com/privacy/ for details.
+To provide you with the Inter Account and the Inter US Checking account, we share your information with CFSB and Continental.
+View the CFSB Privacy Notice here and the Continental Privacy Notice here for details.

 Mortgage services are provided by Inter US Finance, LLC (NMLS ID #1161874), an affiliate of Inter & Co Payments, Inc.